-10. The complainant submits that the decision not to extend her fixed-term contract is in fact a decision to terminate a twenty-year "perennial employment relationship".
-She contends that her duties, which she performed continuously for over 19 years, were of a permanent nature and that her fixed-term contract "must [...] be redefined" as a contract of indefinite duration.
-She infers from this that the question of extending her fixed-term contract was, by definition, moot.
+9. The complainant submits that the decision not to extend his fixed-term contract is in fact a decision to terminate a twenty-year "perennial employment relationship".
+He contends that his duties, which he performed continuously for over 17 years, were of a permanent nature and that his fixed-term contract "must [...] be redefined" as a contract of indefinite duration.
+He infers from this that the question of extending his fixed-term contract was, by definition, moot.

 The complainant acknowledges that the Staff Regulations and Staff Rules make no provision for employment under a contract of indefinite duration and that Staff Rule 10.1 lays down that "[n]o action by the Secretary-General shall be construed as, or have the effect of, granting employment for an indefinite period or constituting a permanent appointment".
-However, in her opinion, this provision contradicts other provisions of the Staff Regulations.
-First, she emphasises that the Preamble to the Staff Regulations and Staff Rules provides that it is staff policy to enable officials wherever possible to pursue a career within the Secretariat.
-Moreover, in her view, Staff Regulation 12(d)

-requires account to be taken of the need to provide officials with the opportunity to pursue a career within the Secretariat, when considering applications for posts.
-She also points out that Staff Regulation 23 provides that officials' training and instruction must be taken into consideration for the purposes of promoting their careers.
+However, in his opinion, this provision contradicts other provisions of the Staff Regulations and Staff Rules.
+First, he emphasises that the Preamble to the Staff Regulations and Staff Rules provides that it is staff policy to enable officials wherever possible to pursue a career within the Secretariat.
+Moreover, in his view, Staff Regulation 12(d) requires account to be taken of the need to provide officials with the opportunity to pursue a career within the Secretariat, when considering applications for posts.
+He also points out that Staff Regulation 23 provides that officials' training and instruction must be taken into consideration for the purposes of promoting their careers.
+Lastly, the complainant submits that pursuant to Staff Rule 13.1(b), if a post is suppressed, the official may be transferred to a post at the same level that is or may become vacant.